rahil627/my-programming-stuff/langs/programming-languages.md

   - able to contribute to a tiny game-oriented community (haxe, jai)

 ## special cases:
-go
+javascript (and typescript?)
+  - the standard browser language
+    - can't run from it, though i can keep trying!
+  - i'm told it's much much better than it used to be go
   - **zen systems programming**
     - **a great way to get back into programming, and getting shit done, without being overwhelmed by features (haxe, ruby, 'n especially rust all suffer from this in their own way)**
       - though, i still prefer haxe.. and haxe's little community <3
-  - very limited in use-cases: small, portable programs ("micro-services") often in web back-end and cli-apps
+  - very very limited in use-cases: small, portable programs ("micro-services") often in web back-end and cli-apps
     - no games, no ui apps?, etc.
   - "Go is easy, it doesn't teach you a lot.
 It doesn't try to.
 It wants to make you productive quickly for a narrow, focused set of use cases."
   - concurrency
   - quick building binaries
-javascript (and typescript)
-  - the standard browser language
-    - can't run from it, though i can keep trying!
 **elixir**
   - **has the current best scalable and easily-maintainable web framework: phoenix**
     - suitable for both small web apps (roda) and massive web apps (rails)